 The Rattrap Class 12 English Notes Character Sketches

-Four characters carry the story.
-CBSE 6-mark Long Answers almost always ask for a character sketch of one of them, so each sketch below is built to the marking rubric.
+Four characters carry the story, and 6-mark Long Answers almost always ask for one sketch.

 CharacterRoleKey Traits